 The cause is unknown.
-It most commonly affects young women, although it can still occur at any age.
+It mostly affects young women, although it can occur at any age.

 Tests may include:

 Mild cases may go away without treatment.
-More severe cases will usually respond to treatment with corticosteroids.
-Very severe cases may develop damaging pressure on the eye, and require surgical movement of the bones of the orbit to relieve pressure on the eyeball.
+More severe cases most often respond well to corticosteroid treatment.
+If the condition is very bad, the swelling may put pressure on the eyeball and damage it.
+Surgery may be needed to remove part of the bones of the orbit to relieve the pressure.

-Most cases are mild and do well.
-Severe cases may be resistant to treatment and visual loss may occur.
-Orbital pseudotumor usually involves only one eye.
+Most cases are mild and outcomes are good.
+Severe cases may not respond well to treatment and there may be some loss of vision.
+Orbital pseudotumor most often involves only one eye.